 Forest addresses a more atypical procedural posture than Shire.
 In Forest, after denial of a motion to dismiss, the API supplier in question, as well as the ANDA filer, stipulated to infringement of the patents in suit.
 After a bench trial, the district court found the patents valid, and enjoined both the ANDA filer and the API supplier from manufacturing or selling the proposed drug product.
-The defendants appealed the scope of the injunction, and specifically the inclusion of the API supplier.
-The defendants appealed the scope of the injunction, and specifically the inclusion of the API supplier.
+The defendants appealed the scope of the injunction, and specifically the inclusion of the API supplier.35

 The Forest Court generally confirmed the same safe harbor scope that later formed the basis of the Shire opinion.
 It explained that, "[the API supplier] is providing information, and will provide material, that [the ANDA filer] will use to obtain FDA approval.
-Up to that point, there is indeed no infringement."
-The Forest dissent is instructive, as it explains in further detail why the API supplier's actions fell with the § 271(e)(1) safe harbor, and thus did not qualify as infringement under § 271(e)(2)-a point with which the majority agreed.
-Safe harbor is a point with which the majority agreed.
+Up to that point, there is indeed no infringement."36 The Forest dissent is instructive, as it explains in further detail why the API supplier's actions fell with the § 271(e)(1) safe harbor, and thus did not qualify as infringement under § 271(e) (2)-a point with which the majority agreed.

 Nevertheless, the Federal Circuit upheld the injunction against the API supplier.
 Specifically, it ruled that, "it was not inappropriate for the district court to include [the API supplier] within the scope of the injunction," and further that "when the question of an injunction against commercial activity arises, [the API supplier] is as culpable, and hence entitled to be enjoined, as [the ANDA filer]."
-The Shire Court, when faced with arguments regarding the applicability of Forest, distinguished it, leaving its holding intact: "Forest involved the scope of an injunction under § 271(e) (4).
+The Shire Court, when faced with arguments regarding the applicability of Forest, distinguished it, leaving its holding intact: "Forest involved the scope of an injunction under 271(e)(4).
 No